 Management during the energy crisis – a simulation of the Pulaski Foundation as a part of a project sponsored by the International Visegrad Fund

-On January 16-17, 2019, the Casimir Pulaski Foundation organised a simulation entitled “Energy Crisis Management Simulation”, focusing on the state level energy sector crisis management.
-15 participants (from the Czech Republic, Poland, Slovakia, Hungary and Ukraine) took part in this project, which is being carried out in cooperation with the International Visegrad Fund.
+On 16th and 17th of January 2019 the Casimir Pulaski Foundation organised a simulation entitled “Energy Crisis Management Simulation”, focusing on the state level energy crisis management.
+15 participants (from Czech Republic, Poland, Slovakia, Hungary, and Ukraine) took part in the simulation which is being carried out as part of the project organised in cooperation with the International Visegrad Fund.

 Participants were divided into five teams representing individual countries.
 Each country had its own goals and national interests that had to be realised.
 Interests of different states were not known to other participants.
-The purpose of this simulation was to reach an agreement within an energy crisis, that would be acceptable to all parties.
+The main goal of the simulation was to reach an agreement despite the energy crisis that would be acceptable to all parties.

 Before starting the simulation, the participants presented the results of their own analyses concerning energy policy, as well as the methods of its creation and implementation by relevant entities in their countries.
 They also pointed to challenges and recommendations of selected institutions involved in the development of energy policy.